 The first time I saw an egg roll-up was from Eat Drink Paleo, and I was in AWE of the simple genius of the idea!
 The reshaping of whole food ingredients into a handheld, fun, delicious, and filling meal… that right there is my jam!
 Case in point: my paleo sushi rolls.
 Luckily I always have eggs on hand.
 Then I just grabbed whatever else was lurking in my fridge.
 Bacon.
 Arugula.
 Oh, Basil!
 Mayo.
 A little cashew cream for the egg.
 Salt, Pepper… oh, mustard.
 Oh and Avocado.
 Ok… let’s rock and roll.

-You can really make it anyway you want.
+You can really make it any way you want.
 I love the addition of basil and arugula here.
-These super tasty herbs and greens add fresh and tangy flavor.
-The avocado adds creaminess and the crispy bacon in the omelette gives it a welcome crunch and saltiness.
+These super tasty herbs and greens add a fresh and tangy flavor.
+The avocado adds creaminess and the crispy bacon in the omelet gives it a welcome crunch and saltiness.
 Seriously, while you can always make these how you wish, I urge you to try it with the basil and all.
 I really feel that I hit it out of the park with the flavor combination here!

 I have tried it with the bacon INSIDE the wrap.
 It works too… but the bacon tends to tear up the egg.
 But putting the bacon in the egg, you get the goodness AND structural integrity.
 We eat these with our hands’ folks.
 Just sayin’.

 While I think one sheet pan counts as meal prep for ONE person.
 At least one person who eats like me…. a lot.
-Two sheet pans is ideal for a family.
-Just double the recipe and rotate the sheet pans in the oven half way through baking so they both cook evenly.
+Two sheet pans are ideal for a family.
+Just double the recipe and rotate the sheet pans in the oven halfway through baking so they both cook evenly.

 Here are two great options!